Skip to Content

 Execution model

 CreateTurn should persist the turn and return quickly, usually in RUNNING or PENDING.
 Long-running model and tool work should continue in the background.
+For an optional per-turn execution budget, see Turn timeouts (optional).
 Callers use GetTurn, ListTurnEvents, and ListInteractions to observe progress or resolve pending human input.

 If your provider needs durable state, configure providers.agent.<name>.indexeddb and store canonical session and turn records there.